ablomm/ablomm-cpu/docs/assembler/labels.md

 # Labels

-Labels work just the same as most other assemblers; they are simply identifiers with the value of the address they point to.
+Labels work just the same as in most other assembly languages: they are simply identifiers with the value of the address they point to.

 For example: